A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Experiments

-It can be seen from Table 4 that \textbf{PEGA} performs significantly better than the three variations in all datasets.
-Due to the similar experimental results of the two datasets, we take the Yelp dataset as an example, and the key observations are as follows: (1) \textbf{PEGA} obtains the greatest advantage against \textbf{BASE}(i.e., VIP of N@10: 14.6$\%$ and VIP of R@10: 8.0$\%$).
-This is reasonable because \textbf{BASE} equally aggregates users’ preferences without any guidance; (2) PEGA performs slightly higher than \textbf{PEGA-nPRE} (i.e., VIP of N@10: 1.8$\%$ and VIP of R@10: 0.8$\%$) but obviously higher than \textbf{PEGA-nATT}(i.e., VIP of N@10: 12.9$\%$ and VIP of R@10: 6.8$\%$), implying that the weight of personality is more important than the weight of preference.
+It can be seen from \hyperref[table4]{Table 4} that \textbf{PEGA} performs significantly better than the four variations across all datasets.
+Given the similarity in experimental results across the four datasets, key observations are illustrated using the Amazon-Simi dataset as an example.
+The notable observations are as follows: (1) PEGA obtains the greatest advantage against \textbf{BASE} (e.g., VIP of N@20: 11.0$\%$ and VIP of R@20: 11.2$\%$).
+This is reasonable because \textbf{BASE} equally aggregates users’ preferences without any guidance; (2) PEGA performs slightly higher than \textbf{PEGA-nPRE} (e.g., VIP of N@20: 2.5$\%$ and VIP of R@20: 2.8$\%$) but obviously higher than \textbf{PEGA-nPER}(e.g., VIP of N@20: 6.4$\%$ and VIP of R@20: 5.6$\%$), implying that the weight of personality is more important than the weight of preference.
 Thus, it can be proved that personality would be more efficient in simulating users’ importance than preference, while preference would be more suitable to play a supporting role that fine-tunes the weight calculated by personality.
+(3) PEGA consistently outperforms \textbf{PEGA-ATT} across all datasets, highlighting that compared to a simple attention mechanism, PEGA's innovative design of ``Group Personality'' and personality attention mechanisms can more accurately simulate the importance of individual personalities within ``Group Personality''.
+In addition, \textbf{PEGA-ATT} demonstrates superiority over NCF+Big5 (e.g., VIP of N@20: 48.3$\%$ and VIP of R@20: 60.0$\%$), as shown in \hyperref[table3]{Table 3}.
+This further exemplifies the superiority of PEGA's proposed data-driven personality attention mechanism over the rule-based personality-guided aggregation strategy.